AIGamer28100/Con10T-Lab-Assement/README.md

 ####  How to run this code
 1. Make sure MongoDB is running on your system.
 2. Clone this repository
+3. Update ENV variables in [config.js](config/config.js) file or add .env to add your Environment Variable
-3. Open command line in the cloned folder,
+4. Open command line in the cloned folder,
    - To install dependencies, run ```  npm install  ``` or ``` yarn ```
    - To run the application for development, run ```  npm run development  ``` or ``` yarn development ```
-4. Open [localhost:3000](http://localhost:3000/) in the browser
+5. Open [localhost:3000](http://localhost:3000/) in the browser

 By : Hariharan S <hariharankvasn@gmail.com> [Portfolio](https://aigamer.pythonanywhere.com)